aidanwhiteley/books/README.md

     * next to no persistence code
     * except for some Mongo aggregation queries added to the Repository implementation
 * accessing the Google Books API with the Spring RestTemplate and, a work in progress, the reactive Spring WebClient
-* and Docker images and a Docker Compose file that runs all the tiers of the application with one `docker-compose up -d` command
+* and Docker images and a Docker Compose file that runs all the tiers of the application with one `docker compose up -d` command

 ### Live application
 This project runs live under Docker Compose with a React / Typescript [client application](https://github.com/aidanwhiteley/books-react) available at https://cloudybookclub.com/